 [Stay - Rimani]

 “Why can’t you let us try to find our way...?
 We can be happy together...”
 Leanne finally spoke softer.

 “How this boy gon make you happy when we always stressed and yellin’ at each other...?” now the mother spoke softly, responding almost automatically to her feelings.

 “Well, he has dreams,” Leanne went on to say.

 “Dreams are for boys, Leanne.
 What you need is a man,” her mom replied.

-“What I mean is, he envisions this life the two of us can half where things are so much better than they are now because he thinks we can get out of this city and live on the beaches or the islands, and start anew-”
+“What I mean is, he envisions this life the two of us can have where things are so much better than they are now, because he thinks we can get out of this city and live on the beaches or the islands, and start anew-”

 ”He doesn’t have to.
 We can, together.”
-Leanne stated.
-Her mother left, and yet another argument was left unfinished by a difference of opinion.
+Leanne emphasized.
+Her mother left, and yet another argument was left unfinished by a simple difference of opinion.